heedy/pipescript/resources/docs/transforms/d.md

 The identity transform is perhaps the most used transform in all of pipescript.
 It is frequently used in comparisons and filters

-For example, the transform `$ > 20` is a comparison - it checks whether the current datapoint, represented by the identity is greater than 20.
+For example, the transform `d > 20` is a comparison - it checks whether the current datapoint, represented by the identity is greater than 20.
 The result of this transform would be:

 ```json
 [true, false, false, false, true]
 ```

-This is frequently used in filters: `filter $ > 20` would return
+This is frequently used in filters: `where d > 20` would return

 ```json
 [44, 20.23]